Open Monday through Sunday 7 am to 9 pm

 in the dining rooms or on our patio, weather permitting.

-Our farmstead cheese is made from milk from the Nubian and Saanen goats we’ve been raising at Elderslie Farm for many years.
+Our farmstead goat milk cheese is made from milk from the Nubian and Saanen goats we’ve been raising at Elderslie Farm for many years.
 We also make cheese from the milk of the Ayrshire cows raised by Heather Faye of Faye Farms in Udall, Kansas.
-Our collection is rounded out by some high quality cheddar and sheep milk cheeses we’ve discovered locally and in other states and are happy to share.
+Our collection is rounded out by some high quality cheddar and sheep milk cheeses we’ve discovered locally and in other states and are happy to share:

 Our cheese is also available for purchase at these shops